thachnguyen/duesselpore/README.md

 * Duesselpore can run locally on your Docker Container or virtual machine (Virtualbox)
 * After installation step (docker pull) most of functional analysis can work without internet connection.

+If you have any question, please contact:
+Thach Nguyen
+Genome Engineering and Model Development lab (GEMD) thach.nguyen(remove this bracket &%&//) at IUF-Duesseldorf.de

 ### Availability:
 * Running Docker images is on dockerhub: thachdt4/duesselpore:main, or you can build your Docker container from Dockerfile on this github repository.
 * Test data full at https://iufduesseldorf-my.sharepoint.com/:u:/g/personal/thach_nguyen_iuf-duesseldorf_de/EWIk4CLauThHk61_5rItjEcBOP4CJstbyCN9yN3ty36A7g?e=zRUf1T